 - Regularly check in with each other.
 Your relationship with your cofounder is complex and constantly changing.
 Do it with care, empathy, understanding and respect.

-It’s also the tool we tried and tested with our Co-founders at Othership, and it provided them a great deal of insight into their relationship and working practices.
-Thank you to Tim for writing this, and helping all those with the how to find a co-founder question in our Slack community.
+Thank you to Ben for writing this, and helping all those with the how to find a co-founder question in our Slack community.